 - Promote yourself first.
 Put yourself out there on social media sites so others can check you out when you begin building a client list.

 - Decide exactly what services you'll provide.
 Will you focus only on social media or on a particular platform, such as Pinterest expert?
 Or will you over a variety of services?

 - Do some research to determine if there's a need for the services you want to provide and identify the best market for those services.

 - Decide on your service pricing.
 You can offer a host of service packages.
 For example, you can offer a website SEO assessment.
 Your services can be a one-off in which you set up a system and then you're done, or you can offer ongoing services, such as social media or PPC advertising.

 - Write a business plan that provides an overview of your business goals, your current situation, and your strategies for success.

 - Set up your home business by determining your business structure and business name.
 Get permits required by your city, county, or state, if any.

 - Create your own business website to showcase your internet services and talents.

 - Determine your target.
-Who is your ideal client, how will you reach them, and what services are most in demand for the market you're trying to attract?
+Who is your ideal client, how will you reach them, and what services are most in-demand for the market you're trying to attract?
 Will you target a specific group of businesses?

 - Promote your business.
 Use your knowledge and skills to find clients.
 Consider networking and offering free marketing consults to businesses in your target market.
-Make sure you have way to get referrals and record testimonials.
+Make sure you have a way to get referrals and record testimonials.